-Particulars Applicable NAV where the application is received upto 3:00 p.m. on a day and funds are available for utilization before the cut-off time where the application is received after 3:00 p.m. on a day and funds are available for utilization on the same day
+Particulars Applicable NAV where the application is received upto 3:00 p.m. closing NAV of the day on which on a day and funds are available for utilization the application is received before the cut-off time where the application is received after 3:00 p.m. closing NAV of the next business on a day and funds are available for utilization day on the same day